banner

 Artifacts: Amsterdam's Comiclopedia | Saudi Arabia to ban the "X" | Swastika on a Buddha | Harvard Law sugar plantation seal | LA County seal ruled unconstitutional | Comics to teach science | Annotated Watchmen | Viking rune with a code! | John Coltrane visualized | 'Seeing' Barbie

-NO CLASS Monday: Martin Luther King, Jr. Day
+NO CLASS Monday: Labor Day

-Week 3: Jan.
-22
+Week 3: Sept.
+9

 The Gutter: Chris Rock, Kristi Yamaguchi | Michael Moore's opening | Sans Forgetica | New Yorker designer Christoph Niemann and visual 'language'